LashawnFofung/Cryptopunks-NFT-Analysis-Project/Results/Cryptopunks NFT Analysis Report.md

 <h1></h1>

-<h3>Creation of a dedicated view for purchases made by a specific wallet address</h3>
+<h3>7.
+Creation of a dedicated view for purchases made by a specific wallet address</h3>

 <h1></h1>